Top 20 Must Dos in The Coromandel

 16. Goldmining History

 Play amongst the echoes of the past.
 Once the site of the biggest goldmining operations in the Southern Hemisphere, today a wonderful playground.
-Take the amazing Windows Walk, explore the old mine shafts, find the underground power house or just wander the river trail.
+Take the amazing Windows Walk, explore the old mine shafts, find the underground power house or just wander the river trails.

 19. Coastal Walkway